arme-project/ARME-website/content/post/depth/index.md

 ![Musician performance captured with LIDAR camera](depthmap.jpg)

-The data from the two cameras has been cleaned up and combined by aliging the reference systems.
+The data from the two cameras has been cleaned up and combined by aligning the reference systems.
 Here is an example of the outcome obtained for one of the frames.

 {{<youtube id="khaJwGyW7co">}}